gprMax/gprMax/README.rst

 Updating gprMax
 ===============

-* Open a Terminal (Linux/macOS) or Command Prompt (Windows), navigate into the top-level gprMax directory, and if it is not already active, activate the gprMax conda environment :code:`source activate gprMax` (Linux/macOS) or :code:`activate gprMax` (Windows).
+* Open a Terminal (Linux/macOS) or Command Prompt (Windows), navigate into the top-level gprMax directory, and if it is not already active, activate the gprMax conda environment :code:`conda activate gprMax`.
 Run the following commands:

 .. code-block:: none

     (gprMax)$ git pull
     (gprMax)$ python setup.py cleanall
-    (gprMax)$ python setup.py build
     (gprMax)$ python setup.py install

 This will pull the most recent gprMax source code form GitHub, remove/clean previously built modules, and then build and install the latest version of gprMax.